-- 1. The University shall extend multiple-term contracts to non-tenure track faculty who meet the following criteria: - Have taught a minimum of .50 FTE at the University for each of three terms in the academic year immediately prior to the contract year under consideration; - b.
-The Division Chair and College Dean have an expectation that the non-tenure track faculty member will be needed to teach at least .50 FTE for the upcoming contract year.
-Such expectation may be evidenced by the inclusion of the non-tenure track faculty member's name in the final approved schedule of classes submitted by the Division Chair, approved by the College Dean and accepted by the Provost.

-- 2. Notification of multiple-term contracts shall be made to the non-tenure track faculty member as soon as possible after a vacancy or need has been identified. - 3.
-A multiple-term contract, which has been accepted by a non-tenure track faculty member, may be altered if: - a.
-Low enrollments, fiscal shortfalls, or changes in course offerings cause the Division Chair or Dean to determine that the non-tenure track faculty member will be needed for less FTE than included in the multiple-term contract or - b.
+- 1. The University shall extend multiple-term contracts to non-tenure track faculty who meet the following criteria: - a Have taught a minimum of .50 FTE at the University for each of three terms in the academic year immediately prior to the contract year under consideration; - b.
+The Division Chair and College Dean have an expectation that the nontenure track faculty member will be needed to teach at least .50 FTE for the upcoming contract year.
+Such expectation may be evidenced by the inclusion of the non-tenure track faculty member's name in the final approved schedule of classes submitted by the Division Chair, approved by the College Dean and accepted by the Provost. - 2.
+Notification of multiple-term contracts shall be made to the non-tenure track faculty member as soon as possible after a vacancy or need has been identified. - 3.
+A multiple-term contract, which has been accepted by a non-tenure track faculty member, may be altered if: - a Low enrollments, fiscal shortfalls, or changes in course offerings cause the Division Chair or Dean to determine that the non-tenure track faculty member will be needed for less FTE than included in the multiple-term contract or - b.
 Evaluation of the non-tenure track faculty member's performance, in accordance with Section 8: Evaluation of Non-Tenure Track Faculty, is found to be unsatisfactory or - c.
-The Division Chair or Dean recommends increasing the contract FTE to reflect additional course assignments, as agreed to by the non-tenure track faculty member.
+The Division Chair or Dean recommends increasing the contract FTE to reflect additional course assignments, as agreed to by the non-tenure track faculty member. - C. Multiple year contracts

-Section 7.
-Three year letter of intent.
-Non-tenure track faculty who have worked continuously for three academic years at a minimum of 0.5 FTE; or have been appointed to a Senior Instructor position or are appointed as a "Visiting Assistant Professor" or "Visiting Associate Professor" and who are recommended by the division chair and with the Dean's approval may be granted up to a three-year "letter of intent" for reappointment.
-The dean will provide a copy of the letter of intent to the relevant division chair who will notify the appropriate department head or program coordinator of the multi-year reappointment.
-The reappointment is subject to the reserved rights of the university as noted in ARTICLE 12.
+Non-tenure track faculty holding the terminal degree in their discipline and who have worked continuously for three academic years at a minimum of 0.5 FTE; or masters -level faculty who have achieved at least five academic years of successful service as an instructor; may, with recommendation of the Division Chair and with approval of the appropriate Dean and Provost, be granted a three-year employment contract.
+The Dean will provide a copy of the multi-year contract to the relevant Division Chair, who will notify the appropriate Department Head or Program Coordinator of the multi-year appointment.
+The multi-year contract is subject to the reserved rights of the University as noted in ARTICLE 12.